 message from the headmaster

-• Andrew Ridley, Master in Charge of Water Polo
+• Keenan van Rooyen, Master in Charge of Water Polo

-• Annè Badenhorst and our 1st Aid Team
+• Annè Badenhorst and the First Aid team

 HEADMASTER